 Ryan’s contributions as Poet Laureate are appreciated.
 Although his tenure as Poet Laureate was short, in his role he as Poet Laureate he taught a poetry class at the Blessed Sacrament School.
 He made a public presentation for National Poetry Month on April 21 Poetry event at the Athenaeum.
 He also wrote and presented poems on April 30 for the Alexandria Earth Day Celebration and on May 15-17 for the Hokule’a - a replica of a Polynesian deep sea voyaging canoe - when it stopped in Alexandria.

-The City of Alexandria Office of the Arts and the Alexandria Transit Company have joined forces to host a poetry contest “DASHing Words in Motion”.
-The poetry contest is to encourage quality writing by writers and poets 16 years or older, who live, work or study in the City of Alexandria, VA.
-The deadline for submitting entries is 5 p.m. on Wednesday, February 1, 2017.
-Winners will have their poems published inside the Alexandria Transit Company’s DASH buses and Trolleys in April, 2017 in celebration of National Poetry Month through May.
+The City of Alexandria Office of the Arts and the Alexandria Transit Company joined forces to host a poetry contest “DASHing Words in Motion.”
+The poetry contest encouraged quality writing by writers and poets 16 years or older, who lived, worked or studied in the City of Alexandria.

 “DASHing Words in Motion” is a project of the Office of the Arts, a division of the City of Alexandria’s Department of Recreation, Parks and Cultural Activities along with the following collaborating partners: Alexandria Transit Company (DASH); Wendi R. Kaplan, the City of Alexandria Poet Laureate; Alexandria Commission for the Arts; and the Alexandria City Public Schools.